 Use the items on the dashboard toolbar to change the way the data is displayed.

-Switch between the tile view and list view (see below).
+Switch between the tile view and list view.

 Switch between the Day (Light) and Night (Dark) themes.

 Note: The theme applies to the entire AlertSite UXM interface.

-Filter the dashboard to only show the monitors and monitor groups you are interested in.
+Filter the dashboard to only show the monitors, monitor groups and subaccounts you are interested in.
 Optionally, save your filter as a view for later use.
 Saved filters appear under the Select a view menu on the left of the toolbar.

 Sort the monitors by name, status (OK/error), response time, or other conditions.
 By default, they are sorted by status, descending – groups with errors, monitors with errors, OK groups, OK monitors.